 Only a wood stove certified and labelled as 'mobile home approved' may be installed in a mobile home.
-This Osburn 2200 stove is 'mobile home approved'.
 Wood stoves installed in mobile homes must have a ducted supply of combustion air from outdoors.
 This air supply should be routed down through the house floor into the vented crawl space under the mobile home.
 The air supply duct should be non-combustible aluminum flex duct with a screened weatherhood on the outside end.